-- " a presentation with equal or greater prominence of the most comparable financial measure or measures calculated and presented in accordance with GAAP; and - " a statement disclosing the purposes for which the registrant's management uses the non-GAAP financial measure.
+- a presentation with equal or greater prominence of the most comparable financial measure or measures calculated and presented in accordance with GAAP; and - · a statement disclosing the purposes for which the registrant's management uses the non-GAAP financial measure.

-Specifically, we make use of the non-GAAP financial measures "Free Cash Flow," "Adjusted EBITDA," "Adjusted EBIT," "Adjusted EBIT margin," "Adjusted Net Income" and "Adjusted Diluted EPS" in evaluating our past results and future prospects.
+Specifically, we make use of the non-GAAP financial measures "Free Cash Flow," "Adjusted EBITDA," "Adjusted EBITDA," "Adjusted EBIT," "Adjusted EBIT," "Adjusted EBIT margin," "Adjusted Net Income" and "Adjusted Diluted EPS" in evaluating our past results and future prospects.
 For the definition of Free Cash Flow and a reconciliation to cash flow from operating activities, its most directly comparable financial measure presented in accordance with GAAP, see Part II, Item 7. - "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."
-For the definitions of Adjusted EBITDA, Adjusted EBIT and Adjusted Net Income and reconciliations to net income and net income attributable to Tradeweb Markets Inc., as applicable, their most directly comparable financial Condition and Results of Operations and Analysis of Financial Condition and Results of Operations and Analysis of Financial Condition and Results of Operations to net income attributable to Tradeweb Markets Inc., as applicable, their most directly comparable financial Condition and Results of Operations-Non-GAAP Financial Measures."
+For the definitions of Adjusted EBITDA, Adjusted EBIT and Adjusted Net Income and reconciliations to net income and net income attributable to Tradeweb Markets Inc., as applicable, their most directly comparable financial measures presented in accordance with GAAP, see Part II, Item 7. - "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."
 Adjusted EBITDA margin and Adjusted EBIT margin are defined as Adjusted EBITDA and Adjusted EBIT, respectively, divided by gross revenue for the applicable period.
 Adjusted Diluted EPS is defined as Adjusted Net Income divided by the diluted weighted average number of shares of Class A common stock and Class B common stock outstanding for the applicable period, assuming the full exchange of all outstanding LLC Interests held by non-controlling interests for shares of Class A common stock or Class B common stock, for post-IPO periods, and the diluted weighted average number of shares of TWM LLC outstanding for the applicable period, for pre-IPO periods.